 - Joint account

 - Trust account

 - And more

 Does LendingClub provide retirement or investment advice?

 No. The company doesn’t provide investment advice.
-Investors should consult with a retirement or investment adviser prior to making an investment.
+Investors should consult with a retirement or investment adviser before making an investment.

-No, LendingClub Notes are not guaranteed or insured, and investors may lose some or all of the principal invested.
+No. LendingClub Notes (other people’s debts or loans from LendingClub) are not guaranteed or insured, and investors may lose some or all of the principal invested.